nevinera/nevinera.github.com/source/posts/2025-07-10--on-memoization.html.md

 And if you think that looks _artifically bad_, well.. it is.
 But I've seen basically that same code at least five times in different repositories I needed to work on; this is the _normal_ kind of bad.
-Now for the alternative (well, the one I'm backing here), lazy/immutable style, also called "why did you memoize so many methods?".
-(Named for the PR comment I get six times my first week in any new role).
-The answer is that, to me `memoize` isn't a performance tool, it's an _annotation_ - when I mark a method as memoized, I _might_ be improving its performance, but I'm mostly just indicating that it's invariant, which is important to know (not having to think about whether a method _should_ be memoized, since it invariably already was.. that's just a bit of a bonus).
+Now for the alternative approach I and pushing here, lazy/immutable style.
+It's also called "why did you memoize so many methods?", after for the PR comment I get six times my first week in any new role.
+The answer is that, to me `memoize` isn't a performance tool, it's an _annotation_ - when I mark a method as memoized, I _might_ be improving its performance, but I'm mostly just indicating that it's invariant, which is important to know (not having to think about whether a method should be memoized for _performance_ reasons is just a bit of a bonus.

-The _goal_ when you're writing something in this style is to _pick good method names_.
-And yes, I'm aware that that's the hardest part of software engineering (aside from style-guide consensus; I'll post on that topic another day).
-In every case possible, pick _nouns_ - complex noun phrases are fine, so long as the person reading the name of the method doesn't need to read the method again to recall what it does.
+The focus when you're writing something in this style is on **picking good method names**.
+And yes, I'm aware that that's the hardest part of software engineering (aside from style-guide consensus;
+I'll post on that topic another day).
+In every case possible, pick _nouns_ - complex noun phrases (like `original_names_by_downcased_name` or `recovered_users_without_relevant_roles`) are fine, so long as the person reading the name of the method doesn't need to read the method again to recall what it does.
 (Ideally, they won't have to read it in the first place, and will just _assume_ that it does what the name says it does, but that's a high bar, and you'll only be able to construct such a name maybe two-thirds of the time in reality.)
 Usually, you can get away with having _no_ methods that take any arguments - if you can't make that work, it's frequently an indicator of a missing abstraction, which I'll show you in a moment.

 What "things" are there that we could give a definition for?
 Well, we have a "string", the input.
 We have a "result", the output.
 We also have the "tokens" - that's what you get when you split the